Catholic Life

 Liturgy Team

 Each year, pupils apply to be part of our Liturgy Team.
 These Liturgical Ambassadors then take an active part in the Catholic life of the school.
 They help organise masses and services, produce prayers for the Head Teacher's assemblies and try to drive improvement throughout the school.
-They create a group Collective Worship which is then delivered each week in class (replacing our Ten Ten resource on that day).
-They meet regularly with the RE Lead, who guides them and helps facilitate projects for the year.
+They create a group Prayer and Liturgy resource which is then delivered each week in class (replacing our Ten Ten resource on that day).
+They meet regularly with the RE Lead and Head Teacher, who guides them and helps facilitate projects for the year.